SoleCodr/Covid-19-Dashboard/README.md

 <hr>

 ---
-- Need to refresh the Data
+- Dataset has been stopped fromgetting updates.
 <hr>